tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 proposer to perform application-dependent work in a block before using it as its proposal.
 This enables, for instance, batch optimizations to a block, which has been empirically demonstrated to be a key component for scaling.
-Method `PrepareProposal` is called every time Tendermint is about to send a proposal message, but no previous proposal has been locked at Tendermint level.
+Method `PrepareProposal` is called every time Tendermint is about to send a proposal message, but no previous proposal has been locked at the Tendermint level.
 Tendermint gathers outstanding transactions from the mempool, generates a block header, and uses them to create a block to propose.
 Then, it calls `RequestPrepareProposal` with the newly created proposal, called *raw proposal*.
 The Application can